SimonBlanke/Hyperactive/README.md

 ##### How many iterations?

 The number of iterations should be low for your first optimization to get to know the iteration-time.
-For the iteration-time you should take the following effects into account:
+For the <b>iteration-time'</b> you should take the following effects into account:
 - A k-fold-crossvalidation increases evaluation-time like training on k-1 times on the training data
-- If you lower cv below 1 the evaluation will deal with it like a train/validation-split, where cv marks the training data fraction.
+- If you lower cv below 1 the evaluation will deal with it like a training/validation-split, where cv marks the training data fraction.
 Therefore lower cv means faster evaluation.
 - Some optimizers will do (and need) multiple evaluations per iteration:
   - Particle-swarm-optimization
   - Evoluion strategy